flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 in the manifest has `--filesystem=xdg-config/foo` with or without any of `:ro, :rw, :create`.

-Flatpak creates its own XDG cache directory under `~/.var/app/<app-id>/config`.
-Applications do not need to access the host's config directory or subpaths of it.
+Flatpak creates its own XDG config directory under `~/.var/app/<app-id>/config`.
+Applications usually do not need to access the host's config directory or subpaths of it.

 Please see the [Flatpak permission guide](https://docs.flatpak.org/en/latest/sandbox-permissions.html#f3).